 - Type: MedSuite

-The Japanese trauma device market was valued at $625 million in 2018.
-This is expected to increase over the forecast period at a CAGR of 2.1% to reach over $720 million.
+Japan’s trauma device market was previously valued at $625 million.
+However, this value is expected to increase over the forecast period at a CAGR of 2.1% to reach over $720 million by 2025.

 MAJOR SEGMENTS COVERED

 While this report suite contains all applicable market data, each of the markets is also available as stand-alone MedCore reports.
 This allows you to get access to only the specific market segment research that you need.
 You can view all these included reports and segmentation here: